-Key insights on the development of the next Charities SORP from two key figures of the Charities SORP Committee.
+Key insights on the development of the next Charities SORP from some of the key figures of the Charities SORP Committee.

 Vital technical updates on charity accounting, taxation and governance from expert speakers that are perfect to put towards your CPD declaration.